mhvk/baseband/docs/index.rst

 Core framework and utilities
 ============================

-These sections contain APIs and usage notes for the sequential file opener, and the API for the set of core utility functions and classes located in :mod:`~baseband.vlbi_base`.
+These sections contain APIs and usage notes for the sequential file opener, the API for the set of core utility functions and classes located in :mod:`~baseband.vlbi_base`, and sample data that come with baseband (mostly used for testing).

 .. toctree::
    :maxdepth: 1

    helpers/index
    vlbi_base/index
+   data/index

 .. _dev_docs_toc: